Why The Fed's Balance Sheet Unwinding Won't Roil The Markets

 Once interest rates are increased via short-term rates (as the Fed is in the process of doing) and through the reduction of the balance sheet, discount rates will increase.
 In order for corporate valuations to remain steady or continue to increase, cash flows must increase in conjunction.
 How would this occur?
 Through more economic growth and/or inflation.

 As the economy grows, we would expect the equilibrium interest rate to be higher.
 This reflects the higher prospective returns corporations will be able to obtain on capital investments.
-Conversely, in a slow-moving economy we would expect a lower equilibrium interest rate to reflect a more limited array of profitable investment opportunities.
+Conversely, in a slow-moving economy, we would expect a lower equilibrium interest rate to reflect a more limited array of profitable investment opportunities.

 Government policy also affects the equilibrium rate.
 The US federal deficit has been tracked statistically since 1929.
 If we exclude the Great Depression and World War II, a period which predominantly oversaw large and sometime massive deficits (e.g., 26.9% of GDP in 1943), we can see that the budget +/- as a percentage of GDP has decreased.
 This coincides with a secular downtrend in interest rates.
 Since 1981, the correlation coefficient is +0.23.